leJOEndary/Github-for-Abdalla/README.md

 	   Expect : github asks you for username and pw.

-	5- After entering them successfully, Type : (git branch)     **Confirmation for step 4** Expect : * dev "in green" & you should find the new code in your new folder.
+	5- After entering them successfully, Type : (git branch)     **Confirmation for step 4** Expect : *master "in green" & you should find the new code in your new folder.

+	6- Type : (git checkout -b dev)
+	   Expect : Switched to a new branch 'dev'

 III- Now copy your stuff from the old to the new code.